doitintl/easyeks/docs/3_Quickstart/Quickstart.md

   aws iam attach-role-policy \
     --role-name $ROLE_NAME \
     --policy-arn arn:aws:iam::aws:policy/AdministratorAccess
-fi
+  echo "sleeping for 10 seconds to allow time for IAM role to provision and become ready for use." sleep 10s fi

 echo "The following are ephemeral IAM admin credentials that will expire after 10 hours."